ahmedhelalley/printf/README.md

 ### Return Value

 Upon successful return, `_printf` returns the number of characters printed (excluding the terminating null byte used to end output to strings).
+If an output error is encountered, the function returns -1.